Skylyfe-Inc/PYPStudio/client/README.md

 - Properly manages API keys using environment variables
 - Implements basic error handling and appropriate HTTP status codes
 - Processes images with URL-to-base64 conversion for client-side usage

-- Uses token-based authentication flow with Firebase
+- Uses token-based authentication flow with AWS Cognito

 ### Security Considerations
 - Environment variables should be properly secured

-- Firebase service account credentials should be stored safely
+- AWS credentials should be stored safely
 - Input validation should be implemented
 - Authentication middleware should be used consistently